 Standout Features: Designed to accommodate families, this sleek, eco-friendly car drives smoothly and seats up to seven people comfortably.
-It gets up to 295 miles on a single charge.
-It's also "the quickest SUV in production, capable of accelerating from zero to 60 miles per hour in 2.9 seconds."
+It gets up to 351 miles on a single charge.
+It's also "the quickest acceleration of any SUV on the road," the Tesla Model X can go from zero to 60 mph in 2.7 seconds.
 The doors open up like wings and have sensors on them to open up as far as possible without hitting surrounding objects in a tight parking space.
 These sensors also make it easy to buckle kids in without having to awkwardly maneuver around a car door.
 Our favorite element is the panoramic glass windshield, which allows you to take in the gorgeous views during your road trips.
 It also has automatic solar tinting to protect your eyes during those bright sunsets during your commute home.

 Aside from the cutting-edge engineering and design, it's incredibly safe, with eight surround cameras, collision-avoidance features, and automatic-braking technologies.